 Supporting Students with Reasonable Academic Accommodations in a Remote Learning Environment

 DSS staff welcome the opportunity to work with faculty to support students who have academic accommodations.
 We will discuss the process for students to access accommodations, student and faculty responsibilities and rights and best practices while working online with DSS students.

-The Student Success Center is eager to assist faculty members in their efforts to help students meet classroom and program expectations.
+The The Tutoring Center is eager to assist faculty members in their efforts to help students meet classroom and program expectations.
 Learn about the college’s Tutoring and Academic Coaching programs and how to request an organizational or study strategy workshop for your classes.

 Library Services During Remote Start - James Austin and Katie Holcomb

 Faculty and students have full access to all library services while the college transitions to remote classes.
 Learn how to connect with librarians and access library services and how to incorporate information literacy and library instruction in your remote or even asynchronous classes.